MWang93/Prepare/ML.md

 - label_ids: one-hot encoded labels for the text

 Masked LM
-- uncased BERT Base: 12 layers encoders, which embedding do you want, probably the sum of last 4 layers
+- uncased BERT Base: 12 layers encoders, which embedding do you want, probably the sum of last 4 layer

 Next Sentence Prediction